Updated On:

 The Federal Drug Administration (FDA) has not approved drugs specifically for treating this male breast disorder.

-"Factors such as age, overall health, the duration of the male breast enlargement, gynecomastia grade, skin laxity, muscle curvature, and fat tissues will be taken into account when planning the best surgical approach to treating gynecomastia," explains Dr Ivan Puah.
+"Factors such as age, overall health, the duration of the male breast enlargement, gynecomastia grade, skin laxity, muscle curvature, and fat tissues will be taken into account when planning the surgical approach to treating gynecomastia," explains Dr Ivan Puah.

 Gynecomastia surgery can significantly improve the patient's body image and enhance self-esteem.